TOAST-DOCS/Data-Query/en/console-user-guide.md

     * Here's how to infer the Hive partition value based on the paths of Object Storage objects.
       * Retrieve all objects under the defined external_location and extracts the path.
       * If the partition columns are specified as columns c1 and c2, a valid path to a Hive partition must contain `/c1=<c1 value>/c2=<c2 value>`.
-      * For example, if you have a table defined as external_location='s3a://location/tmp/', partitioned_by=ARRAY['year', 'month', 'day'], it will extract the paths of all objects under external_location and infer the partition value by determining that, if the path contains the same format, it is `valid` as a Hive partition path.
+      * For example, if you have a table defined as external_location='s3a://location/tmp/', partitioned_by=ARRAY['year', 'month', 'day'], and if the paths of all objects under external_location contain the same format as s3a://location/tmp/year=yyyy/month=MM/day=dd/, the Hive partition path is determined as 'valid', inferring the partition value.
    * [Caution]
       * To run sync_partition_metadata, one more path must be below the container in the external\_location defined in the table.
 For example, when the container is location, such as external\_location='s3a://location/tmp/', there must be one more path to tmp below the container.
   * register_partition
     * You can directly register a user-specified path as the value of a partition.